 The City Council also called for this report, issued within 100 days of the resolution, to provide specific methods by which the City can accelerate progress on the initiatives described in the 2018 Climate Action Plan.
 This report was presented on November 14, 2019, to the City Council and the Iowa City community for review and comment.
-It is expected that the Iowa City Climate Action Commission and the general public will provide comment on the contents of this report prior to the City Council providing any final direction on specific actions.
+The Iowa City Climate Action Commission and their working groups reviewed the document and provided comment on the contents of this report and presented their recommendations to City Council on April 7, 2020.
+City Council accepted the review and staff brought the report to Council on April 21, 2020 for final adoption.